 Typical thermal regime for a low-elevation lake in Switzerland (see plot on the right):

 In winter, the lake temperature is rather homogeneous from the bottom to the surface of the lake, usually at 4-6 °C. In spring, the lake surface starts to warm up.
 As warmer water is less dense, it floats on top of the deeper, colder layers.
 These deeper layers are then isolated and warm up only slowly, for example when strong wind provokes mixing.
 In summer, there is usually a warm water layer (>15 °C) down to 10-25 m depth.
 Below it, the temperature decreases rapidly and, below 30 m, water remains cold (<8°C).
 In fall, the lake surface cools down, creating mixing with the deeper layers.
 As a result, a large layer (20-40 m deep) of ~10 °C water can often be observed at the end of the fall.
 Wind influences much the mixing: strong storms can push this water down to larger depths and contribute to homogenize the lake temperature.
-If, over the winter, temperature decreases enough so that it is about the same in the whole lake, vertical mixing can occur, whereby water is exchanged through the whole water column, renewing oxygen and nutrients in the deeper layers.
+If, over the winter, temperature decreases enough so that it is about the same in the whole lake, vertical mixing can occur, whereby water is exchanged through the whole water column, renewing oxygen in the deeper layers.
 This is essential for the lake ecosystem.

 The temperature regime of a lake can be strongly altered if this lake is used as a reservoir for hydroelectricity production - especially if water is withdrawn from the bottom of the lake.